Updated: 7 hours ago

 (8) The definition of "debts, obligations and liabilities" in subsection (1) applies to the use of that expression or the use of any of the words composing it in an order made under this section.

 The second type of garnishing order that can be obtained is one obtained prior to judgment.
-These are only available in limited circumstances
+In principle, a pre-judgment garnishing order is the same as a post-judgment garnishing order but these are only available in limited circumstances.